-How to Install Linux (Ubuntu Server 18.04) on a Mac with VMware Fusion
+How to Install Linux (Ubuntu Server 18.04) on an Apple Mac

 This post shows you how to create a Ubuntu virtual machine that runs on a Mac, giving you the ability to use Linux without needing extra hardware.